 The fire broke out amid State 1 fire restrictions, which were re-implemented August 31 after dry conditions persisted throughout the county.
 Shooting at gun ranges is permitted during Stage 1 fire restrictions, though there are limitations on what types of targets and ammunition can be used.

-This will be the second fire at the range this summer.
-On June 9th, a fire was sparked by an individual shooting at flammable targets sparked a small fire, though that fire was quickly extinguished.
+This will be the second fire at the Minturn range this summer.
+On June 9, an individual shooting at flammable targets sparked a small fire, though that fire was quickly extinguished.

 There are currently no other closures or evacuations in the area.
 According to a press release from the Upper Colorado River Fire and Aviation Management Unit, “The Minturn Shooting Range/Two Elk Shooting Area is closed due to ongoing fire operations.
 The Two Elk Trail is also closed.
 No other closures or evacuations are in place at this time.
 The public is asked to please avoid the area.”
 Furthermore, the interagency unit asks the public to “please refrain from flying drones in the area.
 Remember, if you fly, we can’t.”